Gibbatron/Gibbatron.github.io/rnaseq-course-d4.md

 <br>

-- We first need to download the `merged_table.tsv` from HAWK.
+- We first need to download the tables from HAWK.
+- The pipeline that we ran generated three tables for us: `merged_table.tsv`, `merged_table_unique.tsv`, and `duplicate_gene_names.tsv`.
+- `merged_table.tsv` contains all of the data from the pipeline (normalised, tsv, DEG) merged into one.
+- `merged_table_unique.tsv` takes the data from `merged_table.tsv` and removes duplicated genes.
+- `duplicate_gene_names.tsv` contains the duplicated genes from `merged_table.tsv`.
+- **Explanation:** the pipeline does its magic on unique ensemble gene IDs, which you will see that there are no duplicate ensemble IDs in the `merged_table.tsv`.
+However, when we convert gene ID to gene symbol, there are often multiple gene IDs that map to the same gene.
+These genes tend to be pseudogenes or ribosomal genes (ones that we are not (usually) interested in).
+For our downstream analyses, we want to ensure that we dont have any duplicated gene symbols in the data, so we simply remove them and store them in another table.
-- To do this, right click on the file in VSCode and click 'Download'.
+- To do download the tables, right click on the file in VSCode and click 'Download'.
 Then specify where you want to save the file on your PC.
 - Now we can open this file in Excel.
 To do this, right-click and click `Open With' then choose Excel.

 <br>